WINSLOW CHAMBER OF COMMERCE: NAD Youth and Young Adult Ministries Provide “Momentum” for Online Church & Sabbath School

 John Figueroa, Senior Advisor to the Secretary, Office of the Secretary (VA)

-The average VA Purchase Loan amount for Arizona in the fourth quarter of fiscal year 2025 was $425,338, according to figures provided by the Veterans Affairs Home Loans Index.
+The average VA Purchase Loan amount for Arizona in the first quarter of fiscal year 2026 was $430,684, according to figures provided by the Veterans Affairs Home Loans Index.

 Trending